 HealthCare.gov Enrollment Ends Friday.
-Sign-ups Likely to Trail Last Year's
+Sign-Ups Likely To Trail Last Year's

 "Yesterday I have a client and she has difficulty in choosing a plan based on her tax credits and her qualifications," Deen says.
 "She has this bunch of plans — there's silver, there's gold, and she's just confused."

 As of Sunday, about 4.7 million people had enrolled in a health plan and more than a million of them were new customers.
-That's about 650,000 more than signed up in the first six weeks of last year, according to Lori Lodes, who ran outreach for HealthCare.gov during the Obama Administration and is now leading an effort called Get America Covered."
+That's about 650,000 more than signed up in the first six weeks of last year, according to Lori Lodes, who ran outreach for HealthCare.gov during the Obama administration and is now leading an effort called Get America Covered.

 "We are seeing record demand," Lodes says.
-"People want to get health coverage and people are finding affordable coverage when they actually shop and sign up."
+"People want to get health coverage, and people are finding affordable coverage when they actually shop and sign up."

 "The problem is that the enrollment period is cut in half," she adds.

-Friday is the final deadline, at least for people buying insurance through the federal marketplace.
+Friday is the deadline, at least for people buying insurance through the federal marketplace.
 Several states run their own exchanges and those enrollment periods usually last longer.

 The Department of Health and Human Services earlier this year cut the enrollment period, arguing that the shortened period would likely reduce the number of people who buy insurance only when they get sick.
 And the agency also cut the budget for outreach and advertising for HealthCare.gov by 90 percent.

-Trump Administration officials declined requests for an interview on this year's changes to enrollment.
-But a spokesman says the HealthCare.gov web site and call centers are working smoothly and handling the final week's volume.
+Trump administration officials declined requests for an interview on this year's changes to enrollment.
+But a spokesman says the HealthCare.gov website and call centers are working smoothly and handling the final week's volume.

-Lodes's group has been enlisting big names to help drum up awareness, including a YouTube video featuring West Wing actors Martin Sheen and Bradley Whitford.
+Lodes' group has been enlisting big names to help drum up awareness, including a YouTube video featuring West Wing actors Martin Sheen and Bradley Whitford.

 "We are both here to remind you about the Affordable Care Act," they say.
 "And here's what you need to know.
 You gotta sign up!"